SShahparnia/CalHacks12.0/README.md

 Kensa is an AI-powered research companion that fetches new arXiv papers, clusters them by theme, and generates a concise weekly digest with optional text-to-speech narration.
 It is designed to help researchers and students stay informed without the noise or overload.

-Built during CalHacks, powered by Claude 3.5, Chroma, and V0 by Vercel.
+Built during CalHacks 12.0, powered by Claude 3.5, Chroma, and V0 by Vercel.

 ---